Reactions to the disappearance of Madeleine McCann: BBC Panorama

-The BBC Panorama current affairs programme screened an edition called 'The Mystery of Madeleine McCann' on 19 November 2007.
-It attracted 5.3 million viewers.
+An episode of the BBC current affairs programme Panorama, 'The Mystery of Madeleine McCann', was broadcast on 19 November 2007, and attracted 5.3 million viewers.

 The programme reviewed the evidence that was currently publicly available but did not come to a conclusion on what happened to Madeleine.

 The original producer of the programme walked out, claiming that criticism of the media and the Portuguese police had been toned down for the broadcast version.

 Proposed documentaries

-The McCanns have given permission for talks to open about the possibility of the disappearance being made into a documentary film.
+The McCanns have given permission for talks to open about the possibility of the disappearance being made into a documentary.
 Spokesman Clarence Mitchell confirmed that a meeting, with talent agency and production company IMG to discuss a possible film, was held in December 2007, but the proposal was abandoned.

 Mitchell also confirmed, in March 2008, that discussions were taking place with ITV and other companies over the possibility of the McCanns appearing in a documentary, which would focus on missing children in general and the different initiatives used to help look for them.
 The programme, Madeleine, One Year On: Campaign For Change, was broadcast on ITV1 on 30 April 2008.
 The programme's producers said the McCanns had no editorial control and were not paid, although £10,000 was donated to the Find Madeleine Fund.

 TVI documentary

-A television documentary, Maddie, a Verdade da Mentira (Maddie, the Truth of the Lie), based on the book, by Gonçalo Amaral, of the same name, was produced by TVI.
+A television documentary, Maddie, a Verdade da Mentira (Maddie, the Truth of the Lie), based on the book of the same name by Gonçalo Amaral, was produced by TVI.
 It was broadcast on 13 April 2009.
 The documentary pulled in an audience of over 2 million.

 Implications for television programmes and films

 ITV announced on 9 May 2007 that it would be rewriting a planned child kidnap plot, despite having already filmed some scenes, from their popular soap Coronation Street.
 Similarly, on 23 May, the BBC also announced that it was scrapping a storyline from rival soap EastEnders, that had already been filmed, which also was to feature the kidnapping of a child.
-In both cases these plot lines were removed or altered due to the parallel with the Madeleine case, and because the channels did not want to cause further distress to the McCann family.
+In both cases, these plot lines were removed or altered due to the parallel with the Madeleine case, and because the channels did not want to cause further distress to the McCann family.